peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Returns:</b>

-True if this filter allows CBOR arrays and an array's length is allowed under a filter; otherwise, false.
+ `true`  if this filter allows CBOR arrays and an array's length is allowed under a filter; otherwise,  `false` .

 ### ArrayLengthMatches